Invictus Games: Ambassador

-Lewis Hamilton, a seven-time Formula One World Champion, was appointed as the first ambassador; he visited Tedworth House before the announcement.
+Lewis Hamilton, a seven-time Formula One World Champion, was appointed the first ambassador; he visited Tedworth House before the announcement.
 In July 2015, Lewis invited some Invictus Games athletes to the British Grand Prix.

 History

 2014 Invictus Games

-The first Invictus Games were held on 10–14 September 2014.
+The first Invictus Games were held in London on 10–14 September 2014.
 Around 300 competitors from 13 countries which have fought alongside the United Kingdom in recent military campaigns participated.
 Competitive events were held at many of the venues used during the 2012 Olympics, including the Copper Box and the Lee Valley Athletics Centre.
 The Games were broadcast by the BBC.

 14 countries were invited to the 2014 games, 8 from Europe, 2 from Asia, 2 from North America and 2 from Oceania.
 No countries from Africa were invited.
 Teams from all the invited countries, except Iraq, took part.

 The closing concert was broadcast on BBC Two, hosted by Clare Balding and Greg James.
 The concert was hosted by Nick Grimshaw and Fearne Cotton, with live performances from Foo Fighters, Kaiser Chiefs, James Blunt, Rizzle Kicks, Bryan Adams and Ellie Goulding.

 2016 Invictus Games

-On 14 July 2015, Prince Harry, Patron of Invictus Games Foundation, announced the 2016 Invictus Games would take place from 8–12 May 2016 at the ESPN Wide World of Sports Complex in Orlando, Florida.
+On 14 July 2015, Prince Harry announced the 2016 Invictus Games would take place from 8–12 May 2016 at the ESPN Wide World of Sports Complex in Orlando, Florida.

 On 28 October 2015, Prince Harry, USA's First Lady Michelle Obama and Second Lady Jill Biden launched Invictus Games 2016 at Fort Belvoir.

 In order to bring Invictus Games to the US, Military Adaptive Sports Inc. (MASI) was created, and worked to build on the success of the Invictus Games 2014 held in London.
 Ken Fisher served as chairman and CEO for Invictus Games Orlando 2016.

 All 14 countries from the 2014 Games were invited back, while Jordan was the only new invitee.